 DSHS must develop and implement a simpler, more effective process that will improve patient education and reporting on abuse, neglect and exploitation.

 Currently, DSHS staff are required to educate state hospital patients about rights, abuse and neglect, and procedures for reporting violations.
 This practice is ineffective at best, given that 57 percent of patients could not demonstrate the knowledge and skills necessary to independently report abuse and neglect to DFPS.
 This education process would be greatly improved and more effective if DSHS, with advocate and stakeholder input, developed a video that all the state hospitals use uniformly to educate patients on their rights and how to report abuse and neglect as well as rights violations.
-If such a video were available, patients could be exposed to the video multiple times and the video could be used as a teaching tool by and for hospital staff and advocacy groups.
+If such a video were available, patients could be exposed to the video multiple times, and the video could be used as a teaching tool by and for hospital staff and advocacy groups.
 This training should also be done separate and apart from any other trainings or information that is provided to patients.

 Due to the often lengthy wait times, time limits on patient phone calls, and restrictive hospital phone policies, it is sometimes difficult and frustrating for patients to report abuse and neglect complaints to DFPS.
 This problem could be alleviated by allowing patient access to the internet for the purpose of reporting abuse and neglect complaints online.
 Currently, state hospital and DSHS staff are able to use an online process to report abuse and neglect allegations to DFPS.
 This has greatly shortened the time it takes to make a complaint.
 Additionally, hospital units need dedicated phones with direct access to DFPS to make abuse and neglect complaints.
 This would alleviate the pressure for patients to restrict their time on the phone and would allow access to DFPS during non-phone times.